-Sex Drive: An intact dog (not spayed or neutered) may hump dogs due to hormones and sexual attraction.
-When both dogs are intact, they usually end up mating, so you need to separate intact dogs of the opposite sex if you don't want that to happen!
 Sometimes it's one intact dog humping a spayed or neutered dog.
 Females hump too, and it may or may not be sexual in nature.
 When a dog humps objects or people, it might be a form of masturbation.
-Having your dog neutered or spayed can help decrease the problem.
-However, be aware that dogs may develop the habit of humping before spay/neuter and continue it after.
+Having your dog neutered or spayed may help with the problem, but be aware that dogs may develop the habit of humping before they're altered and continue it afterward.

-Excitement: Non-sexual arousal can provoke a dog to hump.
-It's just a way for the dog to expel all that excited energy.
-Some dogs bark, some run or jump, others hump.
+Usually, however, dogs aren't emulating mating behavior when they hump.
+Nonsexual arousal is more likely to provoke a dog to hump.
+It's just a way for the dog to burn off energy or relieve stress.
+Some dogs bark, some run or jump, and others hump.
 This is normal for many dogs.
-If the behavior is frequent, training may be able to help reduce it by redirecting your dog to another outlet for expending excess energy.
+If the behavior is frequent, training may help by redirecting your dog to another outlet for its excess energy.

-Play: Like play bows and play-fighting, play humping can be a completely normal and acceptable behavior as long as it does not upset the other dog.
-Some dogs will play hump each other back and forth and everyone is fine with it.
+Like play fighting, play humping can be a completely normal and acceptable behavior between two dogs as long as it doesn't upset one of the dogs.
+Some dogs play hump each other back and forth, and everyone is fine with it.
 Some dogs simply enjoy humping.
-It's just fun for some dogs.
-And that's okay. . . until it's not.
-Make sure to break it up if the other dog seems annoyed by the humping.
-Training may be helpful to decrease the frequency and intensity of play humping.
+Make sure to break it up if one of the dogs seems annoyed by the humping.
+Training may be useful in decreasing the frequency and intensity of play humping.

 Obviously, you don't want your dog humping your guests.
 You also don't want humping to lead to a fight with another dog.
 Even humping an object can potentially cause damage (depending on the object).
 Fortunately, humping can usually be managed through training.

-First of all, if you want to stop your dog's humping, you need to catch him in the act and redirect him.
-Call his name and say a word like "off" or "stop."
-The word "no" is not ideal since we use it so much in conversation.
-The word "down" is confusing if your dog knows how to lie down (or if you ever want to teach him).
+First of all, if you want to stop your dog's humping, you need to address the behavior while it's happening.
+Call its name and say a word like "off" or "stop."
+The word "no" is not ideal since it's used so often in conversation.
+Likewise, the word "down" may be confusing if your dog knows how to lie down on command (or if you ever want to teach it).

-If your dog stops humping when you say "stop" or "off," reward him with a treat, a toy, or affection.
-Base the reward on what your dog likes most.
+If your dog stops humping when you say "stop" or "off," reward it with a treat, a toy, or affection, depending on what your dog likes most.
 Remove the humping target if possible.
 If it's a person, you might just need to remove your dog from the room.

-If you can't get your dog's attention with a verbal cue, you might need to lure your dog away with a valuable reward.
-Find something very appealing, like a stinky treat or a favorite squeaky toy.
-Repeat the "off" or "stop" cue each time he humps, then and lure your dog away every time.
-Praise your dog when he moves his attention to the reward and away from the humping.
+If you can't get your dog's attention with a verbal cue, you might need to lure it away with a valuable reward.
+Find something very appealing, like a treat or a favorite squeaky toy.
+Consistently repeat the "off" or "stop" cue each time the dog humps; then coax it away.
+Praise your dog when it moves its attention to the reward and away from the humping.